Chrono-byte/disilla.org/src/positions/politics.md

 ### Liberalism

 Liberalism is an ideology that forms the building blocks of our very nation.
 It is a political ideology that emphasizes individual freedom and equality under the law.
-It is often associated with the political left, however it is not a left-wing ideology in and of itself.
-For example, it was originally a liberal idea we should have a separation of church and state, that we should elect our leaders.
+It is often associated with the political left, however, it is not a left-wing ideology in and of itself.
+For example, it was originally a liberal idea we should have a separation of church and state, and that we should elect our leaders.

 #### Leftists

 Leftism is a broad term that encompasses a variety of political ideologies that are typically characterized by a focus on social justice, equality, and the promotion of collective well-being.
 These ideologies include socialism, communism, and social democracy.
 Leftist ideologies often advocate for the government to play a larger role in redistributing wealth and providing social services, as well as promoting workers' rights and protections.

-From my social liberal perspective, leftism is a means of addressing social and economic inequalities and promoting a more just and equal society.I tend to lean towards support a mixed economy, in which the government regulates and provides certain services, while also allowing for private enterprise and individual freedom.
+From my social liberal perspective, leftism is a means of addressing social and economic inequalities and promoting a more just and equal society.I tend to lean towards supporting a mixed economy, in which the government regulates and provides certain services, while also allowing for private enterprise and individual freedom.
 They may see leftism as a way to balance the needs of the individual with the needs of the community, and to ensure that everyone has access to the opportunities and resources they need to thrive.

 However, I also have concerns about the potential negative consequences of some leftist policies, such as their impact on economic growth and individual freedom.
 Many ideas espoused by leftists often minimize individual freedom for "the benefit of society at large", many in ways I don't feel are positive.
 They may also argue that there are other, more effective ways to achieve social and economic justice, such as through market-based solutions or targeted interventions.